thevinayysharma/Layout_Web_Assessment/README.md

 ### Task_1: Part-B

-- [✔️] Containerize the Web Application You Developed using Docker.
+- [✔️] Containerize the Web Application You Developed using Docker. (did partially)
-> Docker didn't worked out due to low end laptop[Penitum process with windows 8.1] and VM problems.
+> Docker didn't worked out due to low end laptop[Penitum processor with windows 8.1] and VM problems.
 Scripts added though.
 Required docker build during development.
 - [✔️] Construct a Well Defined Docker file including ENV, RUN, CMD Commands.
-- [✔️ ] Deploy the Container using any CI tool like Jenkins, or Git Actions etc.
+- [✔️] Deploy the Container using any CI tool like Jenkins, or Git Actions etc.
 - [ ]Deploy on Heroku.
 > Not performed.
 [More on Heroku dynos](https://www.heroku.com/dynos)

-<samp>xtras</samp>
+<samp>xtras</samp> [WORKING [✔️]]
 - [ ]Real Time Monitoring of the Deployed Application.
 - [ ]Any Approach to Ship the logs of Hosted Application to any remote storage.

 ### Task_2: Part-A

-- Create APIs for the front end you have created in the previous task.
-API to add/edit in these components:
+<samp>Create APIs for the front end you have created in the previous task.
+API to add/edit in these components.<samp>

-//stats component image

 There should be two button:-
 - [✔️] Add: On clicking Add button, if there is any data it should get clear and